Best 29 Things to Do in Guanajuato Mexico + Tips from a Local

 Tim will take you through 4 hours of a historical tour of the city while walking through the numerous back alleys of Guanajuato.

-The tour also includes a visit to two museums of your choice along the way, including the boyhood home of Diego Rivera or grand Teatro Juarez.
+The tour also includes a visit to two museums of your choice along the way, including the boyhood home of Diego Rivera or the grand Teatro Juarez.

 It ends at a rooftop bar or plaza cafe to see the city from a different angle.